Top 5 This Week

 3. Woodstock: Historic Vermont Perfection

-Woodstock, in the Upper Connecticut River Valley, is the most photographically perfect village in Vermont — a National Historic District with a covered bridge, a village green, and Federal and Georgian architecture that represents the New England aesthetic at its most concentrated.
-The Marsh-Billings-Rockefeller National Historical Park provides 550 acres of conservation land adjacent to the village.
-Suicide Six (a small but respected ski area) is nearby; Killington is 17 miles west for serious skiing.
-The village’s independent bookstore, restaurants, and Billings Farm & Museum create a self-contained cultural calendar.
-Home prices reflect the community’s unique character: $600,000–$1.2M for village properties, with more affordable options in the outlying townships.
+Woodstock, in the Upper Connecticut River Valley, is the village postcards are made of — a National Historic District with a covered bridge, a village green, and Federal and Georgian architecture about as concentrated as New England gets.
+The Marsh-Billings-Rockefeller National Historical Park, the first National Park unit dedicated to conservation history, wraps 550 acres of forest and carriage roads against the edge of the village.
+Saskadena Six (the small but well-loved ski hill long known as Suicide Six until its 2022 renaming) is just up the road; Killington is 17 miles west for serious vertical.
+An independent bookstore, a tight cluster of restaurants, and the working dairy at Billings Farm & Museum give the village a calendar of its own.
+Home prices track the scarcity: roughly $600,000 to $1.2 million for village properties, with cheaper options in the outlying townships and a town median near $780,000.

 4. Montpelier: Capital Character